1fish2/BBQTimer/README.md

 * Due to Android OS bug https://code.google.com/p/android/issues/detail?id=2880 if the clock gets set backwards, the widget's date won't update until the clock catches up to what was going to be the next day.

+## Dedication
+Dedicated to open source software developers.

+Open source software used in building this app includes: Android, Android Studio, Gimp, git, git gui, Inkscape, Java, MinGW, Proguard, and probably much more that we don't even think about, like zlib.

+The app's icon borrows from a public domain image on openclipart.org.

 ## Implementation notes
 * The lock screen widget pretty much needs to use a Chronometer view for the ticking time display.